 - External interrupt pin, IRQ

 - IRQ interrupt control bits

+- Hysteresis buffer

 - Programmable edge-only or edge and level interrupt sensitivity

 - Automatic interrupt acknowledge

 - Selectable internal pullup resistor

 IRQ pin functionality is enabled by setting configuration register 2 (CONFIG2) IRQEN bit accordingly.
-A zero disables the IRQ function and PTA2 will assume the other shared functionalities.
+A zero disables the IRQ function and IRQ will assume the other shared functionalities.
 A one enables the IRQ function.

-A low level applied to the external interrupt request (\overline{IRQ}) pin can latch a CPU interrupt request.
+A falling edge on the external interrupt pin can latch a central processor unit (CPU) interrupt request.
 Figure 8-2 shows the structure of the IRQ module.

-Interrupt signals on the IRQ pin are latched into the IRQ latch.
-The IRQ latch remains set until one of the following actions occurs:
+Interrupt signals on the \overline{IRQ} pin are latched into the IRQ latch.
+An interrupt latch remains set until one of the following actions occurs:

-- IRQ vector fetch An IRQ vector fetch automatically generates an interrupt acknowledge signal that clears the IRQ latch. - Software clear Software can clear the IRQ latch by writing a 1 to the ACK bit in the interrupt status and control register (INTSCR). - Reset A reset automatically clears the IRQ latch.
+- Vector fetch A vector fetch automatically generates an interrupt acknowledge signal that clears the IRQ latch. - Software clear Software can clear the interrupt latch by writing to the acknowledge bit in the interrupt status and control register (INTSCR).
+Writing a 1 to the ACK bit clears the IRQ latch. - Reset A reset automatically clears the interrupt latch.

-The external interrupt pin is falling-edge-triggered out of reset and is software-configurable to be either falling-edge or falling-edge and low-level triggered.
-The MODE bit in INTSCR controls the triggering sensitivity of the IRQ pin.
+The external interrupt pin is falling-edge-triggered out of reset and is softwareconfigurable to be either falling-edge or falling-edge and low-level triggered.
+The MODE bit in the INTSCR controls the triggering sensitivity of the IRQ pin.